- About the School of Business & Entrepreneurship

 While studying at SBE students will be taught in smaller classes and have access to their tutors throughout the term.
 They will be engaged by a wide range of teaching and learning activities and, take part in international study trips, visits and work placements which will allow them gain valuable real-world experience and see how their learning is used in practice.

-Given the constantly changing nature of the rural economy we are constantly refining our courses and updating materials to ensure that students will receive an education that will prepare them to take advantage of these opportunities.
-In recognition of this and the practical nature of the courses that we offer, all of our honour’s degrees have two dual accreditations, which is very rare.
+Given the constantly changing nature of the rural economy we are constantly refining our degrees and updating materials to ensure that students will receive an education that will prepare them to take advantage of these opportunities.
+In recognition of this and the practical nature of the degrees that we offer, all of our honour’s degrees have two dual accreditations, which is very rare.
 Firstly, we offer a level 6 accreditation from the Chartered Management Institute (CMI) meaning that students leave with an additional diploma and associate membership of this internationally recognised organisation and, secondly a Professional Diploma in Enterprise and Entrepreneurship from the Institute of Enterprise and Entrepreneurs (IOEE) to recognise our graduates skills in these disciplines.

 For many people, a rural business is a farm, but this masks a diverse range of ventures from high technology businesses, to online retail and social enterprises, all of which now form a key part of the rural economy.
 Afterall, over 35% of farms in the UK have diversified, into industries such as energy production, tourism or value-added food production.
 However, what unites these groups is the landscape and its environment which are core to their values and business ethics.

 It is well known that rural population in the UK are more entrepreneurial, as there are more businesses per head of population, and they are more likely to engage in portfolio careers.
 Yet, in the UK, the average rural business has a third less turnover, is less likely to export and have reduced growth prospects compared to its urban counterparts.

 If you are interested in joining us then you are very welcome to attend one of our open days.